 It is White Privilege that causes an otherwise progressive, white, middle-class, American male (me) who many years before had self-categorized himself as a racially-tolerant individual with the creds of having attended the 1963 March on Washington and having committed years of his professional life to the education of disadvantaged children of color; nonetheless, I did not perceive — despite numerous viewings of the dueling images over several weeks — the outrageous irony of joining the images of two famously racist men to make an intended point of contrast that is of far less consequence than its testimony to the contrast between the man I thought I was, and the man who has been awakened to the fact that after a lifetime of thinking otherwise, I remain, on occasion, blinded by White Privilege.

 I had intended to use the noble glow of the words that a Founder of America’s Democratic Dream had contributed to the Preamble to the Declaration in order to illuminate the dangers of the destroyer of that same dream: the White Supremacist who is still in search of a monarchy; instead, what I had done was to cast a brilliant beam upon my own racist obliviousness.
-White Privilege blinded me to what I knew: the 3rd President was a prominent slave owner, which means that despite his being demonstrably far more brilliant and eloquent than the 45th President, were he alive today, Thomas Jefferson — a man of reason — could never claim to be less of a racist than Donald Trump.
+White Privilege blinded me to the ramifications of what I knew: the 3rd President was a prominent slave owner, which means that despite his being demonstrably far more brilliant and eloquent than the 45th President, were he alive today, Thomas Jefferson — a man of reason — could never claim to be less of a racist than Donald Trump.